hashicorp/terraform-website/content/source/docs/enterprise/users-teams-organizations/teams.html.md

 Members of the owners team have full access to every workspace in the organization.
 Additionally, the following tasks can only be performed by organization owners:

-- Creating new workspaces
-- Managing Sentinel policies
-- Overriding `soft mandatory` Sentinel policies
 - Creating and deleting teams
-- Managing team membership
+- Managing team membership and organization-level permissions granted to the team
 - Viewing the full list of teams
 - Managing [organization settings][]